joelouthan/theologic.us/content/posts/here-is-love/0049-here-is-love-romans-836-sheep-to-the-slaughter.md

 ---
-title: 'Here is Love: Sheep to the Slaughter - Romans 8:36'
+title: 'Here is Love: Romans 8:36 Sheep to the Slaughter'
 author: Joseph Louthan
 date: 2018-08-13T12:00:13+00:00
 categories: